Go to JKU Homepage

 To help you better navigate the site, see here where you are at the moment.

-Vibration and Acoustic Laboratory
+Sound and Vibration Laboratory

-The aim of the laboratory is to facilitate experimental investigations in teaching and research in order to reconcile newly developed simulation methods and results and to carry out the identification of missing parameters, which can often only be determined experimentally.
-In engineering practice, a balanced cooperation with research institutes, companies and industrial partners is desired in order to be able to apply the existing expertise as quickly and successfully as possible.
-In this context, the institute offers an order-oriented collaboration for companies and industrial partners in order to jointly develop solutions for research projects with special challenges in the field of vibration and sound as well as finite element calculations and multi-body simulations.
-The existing workplaces also provide the students with an optimal environment for experimentally acquainting themselves with the diverse phenomena of vibration theory in small groups.
+The existing workplaces also provide students with an optimal environment for experimentally acquainting themselves with the diverse phenomena of vibration theory in small groups.
 For the participants (internship participants, bachelor students, diploma students, doctoral students) it is possible to learn and use modern solutions in the field of sound and vibration measurement independently, but under professional supervision.
 During the practical lessons, it is also important to use and compare different solutions offered in the market in the field of sound and vibration measurement technology.

 • PSV 400 Scanningvibrometer (Polytec)